 The Soviet four-barreled GShG-7.62 machine gun has been improved to combat kamikaze boats.
 The weapon was modified by Russian engineer Igor Vasiliev.
 Initially, the model was developed as a machine gun for helicopters, but now it can be installed on boats, buggies and other types of transport.

 The key point of the modernization was the replacement of the gas engine with an electric drive.
-The old engine led to overheating after 8 seconds of continuous firing.
+The old engine led to overheating after 8 seconds of constant firing.
 After that, the machine gun had to be cooled for 15 minutes.

 We removed the gas engine, replaced the gears in the gearbox.
 That is, we did not touch the main parts of the machine gun at all.